wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-5.md

     - [Design Goals](#design-goals)
     - [FAQ](#faq)

-## Introduction

-__Read the following aloud to everyone__

-We are playing wallflowers at a large high school party.

-Our game is about our wallflowers feelings and thoughts as they observe alone from the sidelines.

-We reveal our wallflowers through their observations and impressions of others.
-In turn those impressions help our wallflowers discover themselves.

-Who is your wallflower?
-Why are they here?

-We find out when your wallflower blooms - joining or leaving the party.

-## Play

-### Overview
+## Overview

 We will each play one wallflower at a large high school party in the present day.

-The game takes place in a series of rounds.
+The game takes place in a series of six rounds.
 Players take turns in order. see [On your turn](#on-your-turn).

-The games ends when all wallflowers bloom or players decide to have a final round.
+After five rounds of observations and impressions, the game ends with a final round where all wallflowers bloom.

-### Setup
+## Setup

 0. __Sections__ Write down the following sections:

     ```text
     # Wallflowers

-    # Characters
+    # Party

     # Turns
     ```